Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Discussion

-We may crudely estimate an optimistic event rate for these flares using the estimated merger rates of BNSs and NSBHs from LIGO-Virgo-KAGRA's third GW catalog \citep{2021arXiv211103634T}.
-The 90\% credible interval for the merger rates is reported as $10-1700$ Gpc$^{-3}$ yr$^{-1}$ for BNSs and $7.8-140$ Gpc$^{-3}$ yr$^{-1}$ for NSBHs \citep{2021arXiv211103634T, 2022LRR....25....1M}.
-Assuming the case of a flare detectable out to $\sim 100$ Mpc, we estimate the event rates for detectable resonant ocean tidal flares by multiplying a spherical volume with radius 100 Mpc by the quoted merger rates.
-The event rates would be $\sim0.04-7$ yr$^{-1}$ for BNSs and $\sim0.03-0.6$ yr$^{-1}$ for NSBHs.
-Therefore, with long enough observation time, precursor flares associated with resonant ocean tidal waves in compact binary inspirals may be detectable as multi-messenger emissions.
+We estimate an optimistic event rate for these flares using the merger rates of BNSs and NSBHs from LIGO-Virgo-KAGRA's third GW catalog \citep{2021arXiv211103634T}.
+The 90\% credible interval for the merger rates is reported as $10-1700$ Gpc$^{-3}$ yr$^{-1}$ for BNSs and $7.8-140$ Gpc$^{-3}$ yr$^{-1}$ for NSBHs \citep{2021arXiv211103634T, 2022LRR....25....1M}. {Assuming a flare detectable out to $\sim1-100$ Mpc, we estimate the event rates for detectable tidally resonant ocean flares by multiplying spherical volumes with radii 1 Mpc and 100 Mpc by the lower and upper limits on the quoted merger rates, respectively.
+The event rates would be $\sim4\times10^{-8}-7$ yr$^{-1}$ for BNSs and $\sim3\times10^{-8}-0.6$ yr$^{-1}$ for NSBHs.} Depending on the details of the crust, ocean, and flare, precursor flares associated with tidally resonant ocean waves in compact binary inspirals may be detectable.